Reading Time: 13 minutes

 [root@host ~]#

-There are other general rules when it comes to how to stop a process in Linux.
+There are other general rules for stopping a process in Linux.
 It is essential to note that regular users can send signals to their own processes but not to those that belong to other users.
 The root user, on the other hand, can send signals to all other user’s processes.
 Here are some additional general rules:

 • Signals sent depend on what PID we pass to the command.